anevsky/ML-Predict/README.md

 ![alt architecture-diagram](architecture-diagram.png "Architecture Diagram")

 ## Overview
-ML-Predict is a simple Machine Learning client-server app for recommendation / classification system (Python / FastAPI / Docker)

 This ML predict project centers around deploying and providing API for machine learning models.

 There are three parts: